lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 [RFC8554] and [RFC8391] define the raw octet string encodings of the public keys used in this document.
-When used in a SubjectPublicKeyInfo type, the subjectPublicKey BIT STRING contains the raw octet string encodings of the public keys.
+When used in a SubjectPublicKeyInfo type, the subjectPublicKey BIT STRING contains the raw octet string encoding of the public key.

 This document defines ASN.1 {{X680}} OCTET STRING types for encoding the public keys when not used in a SubjectPublicKeyInfo.
 The OCTET STRING is mapped to a